PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/4-final-team-deliverable.md

 Selecting the project idea was a team effort.
 Each of us had many great ideas and chose to work on Hinton.io was a team effort.
 We all found it would a cool project to work on and each of us can learn from workin on the project.

+**Jason** - We enjoyed the use of Trello to track our tasks.
+We also greatly enjoyed the use of Teams to share thoughts virtually whenever we had to.
+Overall, we had great communication and I will continue to use these methods throughout my journey as a dev.

 2. **Problem-Solving Abilities:** Share a situation where you had to troubleshoot a technical issue and how you approached the problem-solving process.

 For example, in the Database element, which could include multiple tables and represent various attributions of stock.
 How could the stock data presented to users in a straight-forward and easy to digest manner was our main concern.
 In the end, our team chose to use Yahoo Finance and Streamlit.

+**Jason** - In general, whenever someone had an issue, it was properly communicated via Teams or verbally in class.
+From there, we figured out who else had a similar issue and came up with a solution for it.
+A lot of debugging took place.
+Finding errors became second nature...
+If noone in the group knew, research was our friend.
+That is why we chose popular tools to work with so we were able to find solutions to our problems.

 3. **Contributions to the Project:** Discuss a specific task you contributed to and how your involvement positively impacted the project's development.

 **Lili** - Selecting the project idea was quick fun as every teammember had many cool ideas.
 We researched on these project ideas and analyzed the feasibility of working on these project in a time frame of one sememster.
 We decided on the AI-powered stock picking service.

+**Jason** - I introduced the team to Streamlit web applications.
+I was able to present how user friendly the library is and how we can utilize the built-in features to make a core program.
+It has plenty of resources to assist with development.
+Overall, it is a fantastic platform for data apps that utilize machine learning and to generate visualizations.
+I created the stock prediction program, and with that, we tied in the many plug and play aspects to it to really show off that application.

 4. **Applied Knowledge:** Describe a technical concept learned in class that you've used in your project, highlighting its practical relevance.

 **Lili** - For me, it's good to know the various development style: waterfall v.
 Agile; various frameworks in front-end v. back-end development. things to consider in architecture and software development: not only building a product, but how to effeciently & effectively build a projet in a secure manner.

+**Jason** - I found that the Agile methodology was useful for our project.
+Before this course, I have only seen that term while looking through job descriptions.
+I was excited to learn about the concept in class and how we would apply that into our project.
+I found the sprints to be useful because we were able to break down our project into managable pieces and complete them as a team.

 5. **Adaptability and Learning:** Provide an example of a challenge you faced that required learning a new skill or concept, and how you adapted to overcome it.

 **Lili** - As the team made progress on the project, at each small step, we learn new things.
 For example, which development framework do we adopt in front-end and back-end.
 I researched Django and other frameworks, and learned Django has cybersecurity built in and support of many other software components.
 Another good skill that I learned during this semest is how to use Github and push & pull code on Visual Studio Code.
 Additionally. how to host Hinton.io and present to users in static mode: one solution is to link our Github repository to [Netlify](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Introducing_complete_toolchain), another is to use VSC extention, or run it in local host.
 Also, I did spend great many time in learning JavaScript, how to create an interactive website (Hinton.io) using JavaScript (although our team decidec on another solution.).

+**Jason** - I found Django to be a challenge because I haven't used that framework before.
+It was exciting that we selected that framework because I enjoy learning new tools...
+Specifically, I didn't understand how to connect the Streamlit application to Django.
+As a team, we researched how to do that and we compared with other examples and then tried to replicate the process.
+I am glad there were many resources on that framework because we definitely needed them to get through.